kanbanyte/sepa/sqap/sqap.md

 ## Management Documents
 ### Meeting Agendas
-* This document will be of Latex type and will be prepared by the Team Leader (Or Meeting Chair)prior to each meeting.
+* This document will be of a markdown type (MD) and will be prepared by the team leader prior to each meeting.
-* All team members are expected to contribute to the agenda by requesting topics of their choice be added to the agenda.
+* Team members ar expected to contribute to the agenda, upon request their topic will be added.
-* Topics shall be owned by the team member who submitted them, unless otherwise stated.
-* Owners shall attend the meeting prepared to introduce and discuss their topic.
+* Requested topics are expected to be presented by the team member that requested them, they are expected to attend the meeting ready to present.
-* Submissions will be accepted by Close of Business (5:00PM)(COB) the day prior to the meeting.
+* Owners are expected to attend the meeting and topics accepted before the end of day prior to the meeting.
-* The author of the agenda will upload to the SVN by COB the day before the meeting.\
-A reminder email will also be sent to the required attendees with a PDF attachment of the agenda.

 ### Meeting Minutes
 * Will be collected at every meeting.